- Barbat skullcap

-Several laboratory studies have shown that S. barbata has anticancer properties across a range of cancers.
+Laboratory studies have shown that S. barbata has anticancer properties across a range of cancers.
 Small studies report that it may have benefits in patients with advanced breast cancer, but larger studies are needed.

 For Healthcare Professionals

 Scutellaria barbata is a perennial herb prevalent in Korea and southern China.
-It is used along with other herbs in traditional Chinese medicine to treat bacterial infections, hepatitis, tumors, and as a diuretic.
+It is used along with other herbs in traditional Chinese medicine to treat bacterial infections, hepatitis, and tumors, and is also used as a diuretic.
 It should not be confused with Scutellaria baicalensis.